 When you’re shopping at the grocery store, be very selective of the packaged and premade foods you buy.
 Don’t buy anything without reading the ingredient list first.

 - Contain real ingredients that you can pronounce

 - Contain unnatural ingredients that you can’t pronounce or that you don’t know what they are

 - Contain animal products (meat, dairy, eggs, lard) and/or refined ingredients (enriched flour, bleached flour, sugar, canola oil, etc.)

-Plan Ahead When Eating Out or Traveling
+Plan Ahead When Eating Out

-Eating out at restaurants and traveling can be a bit troublesome when you follow a plant-based diet.
+Eating out at restaurants can be a bit troublesome when you follow a plant-based diet.
 However, with a bit of planning, you’ll be able to stick to your new eating plan like a pro!